{user_name}

 project radar demonstrator components electronics hardware material

-Electronics - Powerful ESP32 microcontroller
+Electronics - High-performance ESP32 microcontroller

 project radar demonstrator base electronics power supplies ethernet switch

-project radar demonstrator two-stage suspension tension spring defined center
+project radar demonstrator two-stage suspension tension spring defined center position

 Electronics - LED tube with integrated cooling system